“Don’t knock it until you’ve tried it”, I thought, viewing the artificial cow teats at the big harvest festival in Vienna.

 For the tourist, it seems a marvellous opportunity to work your way through the culinary concoctions of an entire country without leaving Vienna.

 The traditional date for the Erntedankfest is a weekend in September.
-Check the website for updates on timing for any future events (assuming they go ahead).
+I’ll keep an eye out for confirmed future events.
+Otherwise check locally for updates on timing (assuming it repeats).

 No ticket is required.
 But you need cash to purchase food and drink.